Shalom Hanoch: Pre-Rock

-In 1967 Shalom performed with the High Windows club in Tel Aviv.
+In 1967, Shalom performed with The High Windows in Tel Aviv.
 It was there that he was introduced to Arik Einstein, who was already a star in Israel.
 Impressed with what he had seen and heard, Einstein suggested that Hanoch write songs for him.
 A first EP, Hagar, was released the same year, with four of Hanoch's compositions performed by Einstein.

 Hanoch's breakthrough occurred in 1968 when Arik Einstein recorded his second album, Mazal Gdi (Capricorn), that contained only songs written by Hanoch.
-He also wrote the lyrics for six of them.
+Hanoch also wrote the lyrics for six of the album's songs.
 The cooperation between the two continued in the Israel Song Festival (Festival HaZemer), where Einstein performed Hanoch's songs.
-But the complex, unusual song "Prague," which dealt with the Soviet invasion of the capital of the Czech Republic, was not well-received by the audience.
-In 1969 Hanoch and his former Nahal-band member, Chanan Yovel, joined with Benny Amdursky and founded the band HaShlosharim.
+However, the complex, unusual song "Prague," which dealt with the Soviet invasion of the capital of the Czech Republic, was not well-received by the audience.
+In 1969, Hanoch and his former Nahal military ensemble member, Chanan Yovel, joined with Benny Amdursky and founded the band HaShlosharim.
 Shalom composed many of the band's songs.
-In these years he also wrote a lot of songs for other artists.
+Hanoch also continued writing for other artists during this period.